bbauska/W3Cx-5of5/README.md

 Unlike functions, classes must be declared BEFORE using them.

-An important difference between function declarations and class declarations is that function declarations are \"hoisted\" and class declarations are not.
+An important difference between function declarations and class declarations is that function declarations are &quot;hoisted&quot; and class declarations are not.
 This means that you can call a function BEFORE it has been declared in your source code.
 This is not the case with ES6 classes!